tophcodes/nix-rigging/README.md

 - [ ] Evaluation and deployment steps are different

 I'd call it a Nix/NixOS-meta-framework.
 The all-in-one solution for all my Nix woes.

+## Developing
+- Clone the repo
+- Run `nix develop` to enter a dev shell that is pre-configured to work on the repo
+- Run `watchexec -c -d 500 nix flake check -L` in order to automatically run all tests upon file changes
+- Run `nix flake check` to run all the automated tests that test the library